MV Skansonia Wedding in Seattle | A Historic Ferry Venue with Skyline Views

 A far more distinctive feel than a standard ballroom

-When the bride walked down the aisle, the late afternoon light moved across the deck and caught the veil in motion.
-Those small moments are what make outdoor ceremonies here feel so alive in photographs.
+When the bride walked down the aisle, late afternoon light moved across the deck and caught the veil in motion.
+Those small moments are what make ceremonies here feel so alive in photographs.

 What Makes MV Skansonia Photograph So Well